synup/nino/README.md

 # nino

-Simplifies collaboration for AWS ECR.
-Also a better CLI for AWS ECR.
+Simplifies collaboration and a better CLI for AWS ECR.

 ### Requirements